Fairfield DUI Lawyer

 - having a prior felony DUI.

 All drivers lawfully arrested for driving under the influence are presumed to have consented to BAC testing in California.
 The driver may choose to submit to either a blood or breath test.
-Refusal to submit to a test could result in a $125 fine and a period of license suspension depending on how many prior refusals they have – 1-year suspension for a 1st refusal, 2-year suspension for a 2nd refusal, and 3-year suspension for a 3rd refusal.
+Refusal to submit to a test could result in:

-Call (707) 289-9837 or contact the Law Office of Tim A. Pori online for a free consultation to get started.
+If you are facing charges for DUI, don't hesitate to call (707) 289-9837 or contact the Law Office of Tim A. Pori online for a free consultation today!